 For major Improvements to a Dwelling on a Lot, such as, but not limited to, room additions/extensions, a Conceptual Design Submittal is required including; preliminary plans and specifications and existing photography to be submitted prior to preparation of construction documents.

-15

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

 The timing of DRC review and approval is based, in part, on the completeness of information that the applying Owner provides on the plans and specifications.
 Inadequate information will cause the DRC to deny the application.

 Step 2